dazinator/Dotnettency/README.md

 ```

-During your system setup experience, you'd update this JSON file to add the url mapping for the now fully configured current tenant:
+As you on-board new tenants, you'd update these mappings to add the url mapping for each tenant, above that catch-all mapping:

 ```
 {
   "Mappings": [
     {
       "Key": 1,
-      "Patterns": [ "www.foo.com" ]
+      "Patterns": [ "*.foo.com" ]
     },
     {
       "Key": -1,